MicrosoftDocs/azure-devops-docs/docs/pipelines/process/variables.md

 ::: moniker range=">=azure-devops-2020"
 Some tasks define output variables, which you can consume in downstream steps, jobs, and stages.
-You can access variables across jobs and stages by using [dependencies](expressions.md#dependencies).
+In YAML, you can access variables across jobs and stages by using [dependencies](expressions.md#dependencies).
 ::: moniker-end

-::: moniker range="<azure-devops-2020"
+::: moniker range="azure-devops-2019"
 Some tasks define output variables, which you can consume in downstream steps and jobs within the same stage.
-You can access variables across jobs by using [dependencies](expressions.md#dependencies).
+In YAML, you can access variables across jobs by using [dependencies](expressions.md#dependencies).
 ::: moniker-end

+::: moniker range="<azure-devops-2019"
+Some tasks define output variables, which you can consume in downstream steps within the same job.
+::: moniker-end

 #### [YAML](#tab/yaml/)

 For these examples, assume we have a task called `MyTask`, which sets an output variable called `MyVar`.
+Learn more about the syntax in [Expressions - Dependencies](expressions.md#dependencies).

 ### Use outputs in the same job